-Medicaid Data Access and Aggregation Program (MDAAP): MDAAP is an incentive program to provide financial incentives, technical assistance, and business supports to home and community-based providers who would like to digitize their health records and forge new connections directly interfacing with the HIE or viewing health data through VITL access.
+Medicaid Data Access and Aggregation Program (MDAAP): MDAAP is an incentive program to provide financial incentives, technical assistance, and business supports to home and community-based providers who would like to digitize their health records and forge new connections directly interfacing with the HIE or viewing health data through VITLAccess.

 In 2023, AHS hired a vendor to survey and conduct focus groups with home and community-based providers like mental health, substance use disorder treatment, and long-term services and supports providers within Vermont, as well as to gather knowledge from other states implementing similar programs.
-This work was drafted into a stakeholder evaluation and assessment, lending its insights into the MDAAP program design.
-MDAAP looks forward to immediately launching with instructional webinars and office hours to assist providers in applying for MDAAP with a ramping up of program activities in late
+This work was drafted into a stakeholder evaluation and assessment, lending its insights into the MDAAP program design and MDAAP Payment Protocol, approved by CMS in fall 2023.